Viewing and Handling Baseline Check Results

 - Fixing risks

 - Currently, one-click fixing is supported for some EulerOS baseline configurations and CentOS 8 baseline configurations.
-You can simply click Fix in the Operation column of the target EulerOS or CentOS check item to fix the unsafe configurations.
+You can simply click Fix in the Operation column of the target EulerOS or CentOS check item to fix the unsafe settings.
 If some parameters need to be configured during restoration, retain the default values.

 - You are advised to fix the settings with high severity immediately and fix those with medium or low severity.